Flu in Austin (Influenza)

 Flu Vaccination

-The Centers for Disease Control and Prevention recommends that anyone six months of age and older should be vaccinated for the flu every flu season.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone six months of age and older receive a flu vaccine annually to reduce the risk of influenza and potentially serious complications.
 High risk individuals include:

 • Adults over 65